-The first difference you may notice is how you order.
-You won’t necessarily need to order all of your food right at the beginning of the meal the way you would in an American restaurant.
+- Order à la carte.
+You won’t necessarily need to order all of your food right at the beginning of the meal the way you would back home.
 Instead, you order each dish as you want it.
-Turkish people also tend to take their time with formal meals, potentially stopping to socialize or even smoke between dishes.
+Turkish people also tend to take their time with formal meals, potentially stopping to socialize or even smoking between dishes.

-When you want to get your server’s attention, such as to pay your bill, you’ll want to do so by making eye contact.
+- Make eye contact.
+When you want to get your server’s attention, such as when it comes time to pay your bill, you’ll want to do so by making eye contact.
 Attempting to call their name or wave them over will make you appear rude.

+- Eat lots of bread.
 As you enjoy your meal, prepare to have a lot of bread to go along with it.
-The Turkish people greatly appreciate their bread and will eat it regularly with the different dishes of their meals.
+The Turkish people greatly appreciate their bread and will eat it regularly with different dishes.
 Fortunately, it’s delicious!

 Turkey Public Transportation Etiquette